Background

 That spring, I became acquainted with the scope of work that I would be doing the following semester.

-I learned the process of fabricating a panel, starting with preparing the plate, followed by correclty layering the plys by interpreting the layup schedule, bagging the setup to ensure proper vacuum sealing, and finally curing the panel.
+I learned the process of fabricating a panel, starting with preparing the plate, followed by correctly layering the plys by interpreting the layup schedule, bagging the setup to ensure proper vacuum sealing, and finally curing the panel.

 This is a clipboard I made using the wet layup method.
 Wet lay-up involves manually impregnating the plys with resin using a tool such as a roller or squeegee.
 The other type of layup is prepreg (pre-impregnated).
 Prepreg carbon fiber already contains resin that is partially cured.
 It is ready to be placed onto a mold and then fully cured in an oven.